jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/delta_func.png" style="border:none;width:50%">
 </div>

 Implement a XOR or a delta function is not important for deep learning (DL).
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
 A network with 3 layers can implement a hand written recognition system for numbers with an accuracy of 95+%.
 The deeper a network the more complex model that we can build.
 For example, Microsoft ResNet (2015) for image recognition has 151 layers.
+In many modern models, there will be 10 millions of tunable parameters.
 For many AI problems, the model needed to solve the problem is very complex.
 In automous driving, we can model a policy (turn, accelerate or brake) to approximate what a human will do for what they see in front of them.
 This policy is too hard to model it analytically.
 Alterantive, with enough training data, we may train a deep learning network with high enough accuracies as a regular driver.

 <div class="imgcap">
 <img src="/assets/dl/drive.jpg" style="border:none;width:50%">